b_asic.resources¶

 The strategy used when splitting this

-.
-Valid options are:“ilp_graph_color” - ILP-based optimal graph coloring
+ProcessCollection.
+Valid options are:“ilp_graph_color” - ILP-based optimal graph coloring.

-“ilp_min_input_mux” - ILP-based optimal graph coloring minimizing the number of input multiplexers
+“ilp_min_input_mux” - ILP-based optimal graph coloring reducing the number of PE -> memory multiplexers.

 - read_portsint, optional